Gillard government: Gonski Report

-As of 27 May 2013, senior government sources expected the Labor-led state governments of Tasmania, South Australia and the Australian Capital Territory to join Gillard's school funding reform proposal.
-Additionally, Gillard was expected to employ the momentum that is generated by the support of the aforementioned states to apply pressure on the Queensland and Victorian governments.
+In late May 2013, senior government sources expected the Labor-led state governments of Tasmania, South Australia, and the Australian Capital Territory to join Gillard's school funding reform proposal, and Gillard was expected to employ the momentum that is generated by their support to apply pressure on the Queensland and Victorian governments.

-After the 2013 federal election when the Liberal-National Coalition Abbott government replaced the Labor party, the Gonski report was removed from the government's website.
-It was preserved by Australia's Pandora Archive.
+After the September 2013 federal election, when the Liberal-National Coalition Abbott government replaced the Labor party, the Gonski report was removed from the government's website.
+It was preserved by Australia's Pandora Archive. by that time, four states (NSW, SA, Tasmania, and Victoria) and the ACT had signed up to the funding reforms, which would be honoured by the new federal government; however, it only committed to delivering four years of funding, and refused to commit to delivering the Gonski funding to public schools in Queensland, Western Australia, and the Northern Territory.